JadenStryker/WaveProject/README_WAVE-FOURIER.md

 We can first observe that the model is able to classify with a decent accuracy.
 We see also how the fourier transform has a noticable improvement of about 7% over just the wave.

+It would be interesting to see how a RNN would preform on this task